bbenedict/bbenedict/100days.md

 ### 100 days of ~~coding~~ learning

-I started this project in Dec 2020 and finished 2021.
+I started this project in Dec 2020 and finished in 2021.
 What I did was something along the lines of the 100 days of coding project.
 Instead of coding a single project, I explored different areas like development environments, technologies and languages.
 Maybe I